kamu-data/kamu-docs/content/cli/collab/repositories.md

 ## Repositories
 If you store multiple datasets side by side in some locations you can add it as a repository.
-Repositories are configured per workspace using the `kamu repo` command group.
+Repositories are configured per {{<term "workspace">}} using the `kamu repo` command group.

 To add new repo use:
 ```bash